hannahblo/Posets_Optimizers/README.md

 - ..._total_time_depth_premises.rds: stores the calculation time of the ufg depth values.

 ## Literatur:
-- O. Mersmann, M. Preuss, H. Trautmann, B. Bischl, and C. Weihs.
-Analyzing the bbob results by means of benchmarking concepts.
+- Olaf Mersmann, Mike Preuss, Heike Trautmann, Bernd Bischl, and Claus Weihs.
+Analyzing the BBOB results by means of benchmarking concepts.
 Evolutionary Computation, 23(1):161–185, 2015.
--  Schneider, L Balles, and P Hennig.
+- Frank Schneider, Lukas Balles, and Philipp Hennig.
 Deepobs: A deep learning optimizer benchmark suite.
-In International Conference on Learning Representations (ICLR 2019).
-Amerst, MA, 2019
+In International Conference on Learning Representations (ICLR), 2019.
--  Hansen et al 2010
+- Nikolaus Hansen, Anne Auger, Raymond Ros, Steffen Finck, and Petr Poˇs ́ık.
+Comparing results of 31 algorithms from the black-box optimization benchmarking bbob-2009.
+In Proceedings of the 12th annual conference companion on Genetic and evolutionary computation, pp. 1689–1696, 2010.
--  Wu etal 2023
+- Fei Wu, Wanliang Wang, Jiacheng Chen, and Zheng Wang.
+A dynamic multi-objective optimization method based on classification strategies.
+Scientific Reports, 13(1):15221, 2023.